Alluxio/alluxio/docs/en/operation/Journal.md

 ### Backup delegation on HA cluster

 Alluxio supports taking backup without causing service unavailability on a HA cluster configuration.
-When enabled, Alluxio leading master delegates backups to stand-by masters in the cluster.
+When enabled, Alluxio leading master delegates backups to standby masters in the cluster.
 After configuring backup delegation, both manual and scheduled backups will run in delegated mode.

 Backup delegation can be configured with the below properties:
-- `alluxio.master.backup.delegation.enabled`: Whether to delegate backups to stand-by masters.
+- `alluxio.master.backup.delegation.enabled`: Whether to delegate backups to standby masters.
 Default: `false`.
-- `alluxio.master.backup.heartbeat.interval`: Interval at which stand-by master that is taking the backup will update the leading master with current backup status.
+- `alluxio.master.backup.heartbeat.interval`: Interval at which standby master that is taking the backup will update the leading master with current backup status.
 Default: `2sec`.

 Some advanced properties control the communication between Alluxio masters for coordinating the backup:
 - `alluxio.master.backup.transport.timeout`: Communication timeout for messaging between masters for coordinating backup.
 Default: `30sec`.
-- `alluxio.master.backup.connect.interval.min`: Minimum duration to sleep before retrying after unsuccessful handshake between stand-by master and leading master.
+- `alluxio.master.backup.connect.interval.min`: Minimum duration to sleep before retrying after unsuccessful handshake between standby master and leading master.
 Default: `1sec`.
-- `alluxio.master.backup.connect.interval.max`: Maximum duration to sleep before retrying after unsuccessful handshake between stand-by master and leading master.
+- `alluxio.master.backup.connect.interval.max`: Maximum duration to sleep before retrying after unsuccessful handshake between standby master and leading master.
 Default: `30sec`.
 - `alluxio.master.backup.abandon.timeout`: Specifies how long the leading master waits for a heart-beat before abandoning the backup.
 Default: `1min`.

 Since it is uncertain which host will take the backup, it is suggested to use shared paths for taking backups with backup delegation.

-A backup attempt will fail if delegation fails to find a stand-by master, thus favoring service availability.
+A backup attempt will fail if delegation fails to find a standby master, thus favoring service availability.
-For manual backups, you can pass `--allow-leader` option to allow the leading master to take a backup when there are no stand-by masters to delegate the backup.
+For manual backups, you can pass `--allow-leader` option to allow the leading master to take a backup when there are no standby masters to delegate the backup.
 This will cause temporary service unavailability while the leading master is writing a backup.

 ### Restoring from a backup